Imprints of ultralight axions on the gravitational wave and pulsar timing measurement

-The imprints of axions on the NS-BH binary period are also potentially observable through pulsar timing measurements, due to the fact that one of the inspiral objects is a rotating neutron star.
-Considering the DC effect, for the NS-BH binary we discuss above, at the moment when its orbiting period is $ P=100~\text{s} $, the rate of period change is deviated from the prediction without axion:
+The imprints of axions on the NS-BH binary period are also potentially observable through pulsar timing measurement, due to the fact that one of the inspiral objects is a rotating NS.
+Considering the DC effect, for the NS-BH binary we discussed above, at the moment when its orbiting period is $ P=100~\text{s} $, the rate of period change is deviated from the prediction without axion:

-where $\dot{P}$ and $\dot{P}_\text{vac}$ represent period change rate with and without axions, respectively.
-The future measurement precision of $\dot{P}$ is approximately $\sim10^{-15}~\text{s/s}$ and therefore pulsar timing measurement could potentially detect the axion imprints~\cite{Weisberg:2010zz}.
+where $\dot{P}$ and $\dot{P}_\text{vac}$ represent period change rate with and without DC effect, respectively.
+The future measurement precision of $\dot{P}$ is about $10^{-15}~\text{s/s}$ and thus pulsar timing measurement could perhaps detect the axion effects~\cite{Weisberg:2010zz}.

-\textit{\textbf{Detectability at TianQin and LISA.}}--- We already point out the GW phase shift caused by the axion effect is too small to be detected by current ground-based detector, while the phase shift in low frequency GWs might be detectable by space-borne detector and comes up to $ \sim \mathcal{O}(10)$.
-Furthermore, we quantitatively discuss the detectability and evaluate whether TianQin and LISA could unravel this axion effect from GW signals.
+\textit{\textbf{Detectability at TianQin and LISA.}}--- We already point out the GW phase shift caused by the axion effect in low frequency GWs comes up to about $ \mathcal{O}(10)$ (see Eq.~\eqref{GWphase}) and might be detected by space-borne detector.
+Furthermore, we quantitatively discuss whether TianQin and LISA could detect and unravel this axion effect.